christiangemesi/rfobaden-incident-manager/docs/backend/002-models.md

 Paths are stored as simple classes, where every value of the path is stored in an instance variable.
 They can be found at `models.paths`.

-Every `Model` subtype has a path - `Subtask`, for example, has `SubtaskPath`.
-Models with an empty path can extend `Model.Basic`, which automatically make use of `EmptyPath`.
+Model which have a path should implement `PathConvertible`.
+Models with an empty path can extend `Model.Basic`, which automatically implements `PathConvertible<EmptyPath>`.

 ## Testing